 - Pour the milk into a liquid measuring cup, and add the vinegar to it.
-Stir and let sit for a minimum of at least 10 minutes.
+Stir and let sit at room temperature for a minimum of at least 10 minutes.
 Then stir again before adding to the cake batter when directed.

 - Preheat your oven to 350° F. Grease and lightly flour a 9 X 9-inch baking pan.